nmoreau/BIP39Geocoding/README.md

 Encode any GPS coordinate into **exactly 4 words** from a **BIP‑39** wordlist.
 Works offline and is fully reversible.
 UI is a **stand‑alone web page**: user enters **latitude/longitude** and gets the **4‑word code**; user can also paste **4 words** to recover a coordinate. **Words may repeat.**

+Disclamer : this is a very naive implemetation aiming to demonstrate the feasibility.

 ---

 ## 2) Requirements